vishnunairjanardhan/democms/src/content/posts/how-to-implement-an-effective-customer-loyalty-program-into-your-shopify-store.md

 author: Mrudul
 title: How to implement an effective customer loyalty program into your Shopify store
 description: "Being a part of an exclusive community is a bragging matter for everyone.
 People love to be a part of clubs or places which cannot be accessed by everybody.
 This is why customer loyalty programs are all the rage.
 They make you feel as if you are a part of royalty."
+heading: How to implement an effective customer loyalty program into your Shopify store
 image:
   url: "/assets/blog/Building-Customer-Loyalty-How-to-Implement-Effective-Loyalty-Programs-on-Your-Shopify-Store.jpg"
   alt: "The word community with a heart."